moneyforwardvietnam/use-lazy-module-federation-example/README.md

 ```

 ## Build production
+- run the following command:
 ```
 yarn build
 yarn start
 ```

-- app-shell (home) will run in port 3000
+- app-shell (home) will run in port 3001
 - app2 run on port 3002
 - app3 run on port 3003
 - change any app2 or app3, we don't need to rebuild shell

 ## Useful Links
 - [use-lazy-module-federation](https://www.npmjs.com/package/use-lazy-module-federation)

 Learn more about the power of Turborepo:

 - [Pipelines](https://turborepo.org/docs/core-concepts/pipelines)